giclarke/github-docs-example/README.md

 ```
 GitHub extends the functionality of Markdown tables to provide more aligment and table cell formatting options. [<sup>[2]</sup>](#references)

+- Make note of where the pipe keyboard key is located.
+- It usually appears above the return or enter key, but it may vary based on your keyboard type.

 ![Photo of the pipe character on our keyboard](assets/Pipe-Image.gif)